Gaio185/Freelancer/README.md

 To show to what end the statemachines were used, we will do a rundown of the statemachine for each enemy type.

 #### Security Bots
- - Idle State: informs the bot to stay still in one spot and watch for the player, if the player is detected, it enters the Hunt state;
+ - **Idle State**: informs the bot to stay still in one spot and watch for the player, if the player is detected, it enters the Hunt state;
- - Patrol State: similar to the idle state, but the enemy is tasked with looping a patrol path.
+ - **Patrol State**: similar to the idle state, but the enemy is tasked with looping a patrol path.
 It also enters the Hunt state if it detects the player;
- - Hunt State: the bot chases the player down. if it loses track of the player, it enters the investigate state.
+ - **Hunt State**: the bot chases the player down. if it loses track of the player, it enters the investigate state.
 If it sees the player, it enters the Shoot state;
- - Shoot State: the bot shoots at the player for as long as it the player remains in its range.
+ - **Shoot State**: the bot shoots at the player for as long as it the player remains in its range.
 If the player leaves the range, the bot enters the Hunt state;
- - Investigate State: the bot goes to the position of whatever may have distracted him (either the players last known position, if it just left the Hunt state or by the camera/worker Alert state, or the source of a coin distraction).
+ - **Investigate State**: the bot goes to the position of whatever may have distracted him (either the players last known position, if it just left the Hunt state or by the camera/worker Alert state, or the source of a coin distraction).
 Once the position is reached, it will move to positions within a certain range for a short interval.
 If within that interval it sees the player again, the interval resets and it keeps investigating.
 If it detects the player, the bot enters the Hunt state.
 If the interval runs out, the bot enters its initial state;
- - Stunned State: if the bot gets hit by the taser or the stun prod, it will be stunned for a short period of time, with the bot not being able see or move.
+ - **Stunned State**: if the bot gets hit by the taser or the stun prod, it will be stunned for a short period of time, with the bot not being able see or move.
 After said short period of time, the bot will enter its initial state.

 #### Terminal Objects
- - On State: informs the agent to look for the player.
+ - **On State**: informs the agent to look for the player.
 If the player is detected, the agent switches to the alert state if its a camera or it switches to the shoot state if it is the sentry;
- - Alert State: the camera warns certain bots in its floor of the players position and, for as long as the player remains in its field of view, the camera will keep giving the players location away.
+ - **Alert State**: the camera warns certain bots in its floor of the players position and, for as long as the player remains in its field of view, the camera will keep giving the players location away.
 If the player leaves the cameras field of view for a short duration, the camera enters the On state;
- - Shoot State: just like the enemy shoot state, if the sentry sees the player, it will shoot in their direction.
+ - **Shoot State**: just like the enemy shoot state, if the sentry sees the player, it will shoot in their direction.
 If the player leaves their shot range, the sentry will enter the On state;
- - Off State: for when the player deactivates the agent through the terminal.
+ - **Off State**: for when the player deactivates the agent through the terminal.
 It can no longer see, which renders it useless.
 Can only enter or exit this state through the player interacting with the terminal.

 #### Bank Staff
- - Wander State: informs the worker to wander aimlessly within the max bounds set for the room, pausing every time it reaches its destination, then calculating a new one.
+ - **Wander State**: informs the worker to wander aimlessly within the max bounds set for the room, pausing every time it reaches its destination, then calculating a new one.
 If the worker spots the player, it enters the Alert State.
- - Alert State: the worker gives a specific enemy enter the investigate state, giving them the players position.
+ - **Alert State**: the worker gives a specific enemy enter the investigate state, giving them the players position.
 After a certain amount of time, the worker enters the Wander state.